kvalle/blog/posts/java-grinder-tests.md

----
-date: 2011-12-27
-title: Writing Grinder Test Scripts in Java
-description: "Although Grinder supports writing test scripts in Python, sometimes you want or need to do things in Java."
----

 # Writing Grinder Test Scripts in Java

 I've recently been doing quite a bit of performance testing, and my most important tool for this has been [The Grinder](http://grinder.sourceforge.net/) — an open source, lightweight load testing framework.